lindacom/react-apps/README.md

 Developments
 ==============
 1. Clone the repo
+2. Add project files
+3. To run the project locally cd to react-apps\todos-back-end and run node src/server.js
+4. Open project in the browser at localhost:8080/todos
-2. Add project files and push to master branch
+5. push files to master branch

 Deployments
 ===========